Cardinal says pope wants revival of faith in Cuba

 Ortega, who rarely appears on Cuban television, which is state-owned, told viewers "the pope is an intellectual, he is the pope of reason.
 He is man who has a vocation for theological science and to this he dedicated his life."

-"He comes to make a pastoral visit, to fulfill the mandate that Jesus gave to Peter" to care for the flock, Ortega said.
+"He comes to make a pastoral visit, to fulfil the mandate that Jesus gave to Peter" to care for the flock, Ortega said.

 He said the pope has long wanted to visit Cuba and, despite his advancing years and frail health, chose to come now to celebrate the 400th anniversary of the Virgin of Charity icon, said to have been found floating in a bay by three men trying to ride out a storm in their small boat.